AlchemyOptions/docs/Configuration.md

 # Configuration

-To use Alchemy Options in your theme, make sure you've [installed](Installation.md) the Alchemy Options plugin.
+Make sure you've installed Alchemy Options either as a [plugin](Installation.md#using-alchemy-options-as-a-plugin) or as [part of your theme](Installation.md#using-alchemy-options-in-your-theme).
 Then add a function to the `init` hook in your `functions.php`.
 [Sample configuration objects](Samples.md) are available for a quick copy and paste.

 ```php
 function add_custom_options() {